jawknee-h/desktop-overlay/README.md

-# desktop-overlay
+# openFrameworks overlay window
-Some code which allows an openFrameworks window to be transparent, always render on top of everything else, and click-through.
-Only tested on Windows.
+Some code which allows an openFrameworks window to be transparent, always render on top of everything else, and click-through. _**Only tested on Windows**_.

 ![](https://github.com/jawknee-h/desktop-overlay/blob/main/overlay_demo.gif)